DataDog/hiring-engineers/answers.md

 This may vary based on your MySQL configuration.

-After configuration configuration is complete, conf.d/mysql.d should look similar to as seen below:
+After configuration is complete, conf.d/mysql.d should be similar to as seen below:

 ![](./Collecting-Metrics/MySQL-Configuration.png)